UncleSocks/Buck/README.md

 ### File Paths

 It will first check if the directory is present.
-If the directory (path) is present, it displays a yellow text.
+If the directory (path) is present, it displays yellow text.
 The script will then check if the files exist within the given path.
 If it matches an IOC, it highlights it.
 Otherwise, it will simply state no file IOC was found in the directory.

 ![image](https://github.com/user-attachments/assets/9394e391-39e7-4cd5-b0f4-ea2cfa34ce7e)